 Locate the spots your doggie is chewing or ripping apart.
 Is it the edges of the carpet or a certain spot where he's found a loose thread and is now pulling at it like crazy?
-If it's the edges of the carpet, can you get an installer to fix it?
-Carpet edges shouldn't be visible, but should be concealed under the baseboard.
-Loose threads?
-Cut them or push them through to the other side so Fido can't get to them.
+If it's the edge of the carpet, get an installer to fix it or tack it down with carpet tacks purchased from a hardware store.
+Of course, if there is concrete, not wood or subflooring, under the carpet you'll need to use two-sided carpet tape.

 If your carpet edges are visible, try concealing them under the baseboard.
 Sometimes concealing potential lifting places can work.
 Also, cut any loose threads or push them through to the other side, so your dog can't grab them.

 Rearranging the room might be an option.
 Simply cover the torn spot with a piece of furniture, even if it's a temporary move during the time you are not at home.
 But if your dog is only attacking one corner of the carpet over and over again, place a small bookcase, chest, or ottoman in that area — anything that doesn't have legs so he can't crawl under it to keep ripping the carpet apart.
 Remember that dogs, particularly puppies, explore the world with their mouths, so removing temptation might be the easiest solution.

 Apply a dog chewing deterrent

 Bitter apple spray, available at pet stores, or a mixture of vinegar and water, are also recommended by some pet experts but it's generally considered better to use positive reinforcement techniques rather than deterrents or punishments.
 Dogs are deterred by both smell and taste.
 When your dog takes a bite out of the carpet, he'll taste the sourness and usually stop chewing.